BlueMap-Minecraft/BlueMapWiki/index.md

 ## Using BlueMap
 You can download BlueMap from [here](https://github.com/BlueMap-Minecraft/BlueMap/releases).
 Read the [installation instructions](https://bluemap.bluecolored.de/wiki/getting-started/Installation.html) to get started!
+And [here](https://bluemap.bluecolored.de/3rdPartySupport.html) is a list of addons and tools that work with bluemap.

 Here you can see how many servers are using BlueMap: